dscho/xkcd/content/comics/2025-6-2-bridge-types.md

 L'Engle [shows the hole warped such that the opposite shores meet]

-Fun [shows a loop-de-loop rollercoaster bridging the hole, and a skateboarder using it to get across]
+Fun [shows a loop-de-loop rollercoaster bridging the hole, and a skateboarder using it to get across, there are numerous piles/struts/vertical-sulports supporting the rollercoaster, both where it is flat and reaching up to elevate the looping roadway]

 Repurposed Elevator [shows an elevator tower, rotated sideways as a whole, laid across the hole.
 2 stick figures using the elevator are also rotated.]